synacts/digitalid-core/README.md

 ##### Database

 It is highly recommended that you use MySQL as the database on the server due to its superior locking capabilities.
-Additionally, PostgreSQL is not yet supported in the current version because of locking issues.
+(PostgreSQL is not yet supported in the current version because of locking issues.)

 #### Setup

 ##### Startup

 The server can be started from the [command line](https://en.wikipedia.org/wiki/Command-line_interface) with `java -jar DigitalID-Server.jar`, if you are in the right [working directory](https://en.wikipedia.org/wiki/Working_directory).
-If you start the server for the first time, you need to configure the database (see the last paragraph for recommendations).
+If you start the server for the first time, you need to configure the database (see the previous paragraph for recommendations).

 ##### Handling